TheSoftwareHouse/babelsheet-js/docs-src/services.md

 **Examples**

-`babelsheet generate -f json -n my-own-en-translations -l en_US -p ./my-folder` - generates english translations in my-own-en-translations.json file inside ./my-folder folder.
+`babelsheet generate -f json -n my-own-en-translations -l en_US -p ./my-folder` - generates english translations in `my-own-en-translations.json` file inside `./my-folder` folder.

-`babelsheet generate --format ios --path ./translations` - generates translations in iOS format in translations folder.
+`babelsheet generate --format ios --path ./translations` - generates translations in iOS format in `./translations` folder.

 ## Producer
 Producer is used to fetch translations file, convert it and then store it in a database.
 The process is wrapped in a scheduler which repeats the whole operation continuously every 5 minutes.
 Please note that if there are no proper environment variables such as `CLIENT_ID`, `CLIENT_SECRET` and `REFRESH_TOKEN` then producer is not able to work properly.
 In such case it runs a command responsible for obtaining those keys.